To attend classes at Western Oregon University you must register for those classes per the university’s Course Registration Policy

 After Friday of week two, you are not eligible to participate in or attend any class that you are not registered for.
 Should you attend a class after that deadline without being registered your instructor will ask you to stop.

 See the Course Registration Policy for details.

 Accounts Receivable Hold

-You have a past due balance from a prior term that exceeds $200 or a missing or incomplete revolving charge form.
+You have a past due balance from a prior term or a missing or incomplete revolving charge form.
 You cannot register until you pay the outstanding balance or complete the revolving charge form.
 Contact the Business Office at 503-838-8201 to arrange payment of your prior-term balance or for completion of the revolving charge form.